stevector/stevector_posts/_drafts/2016-06-04-migration-diary-1.md

 ---
-ID: 27
-post_title: gh test - pr test
+post_title: Drupal 7 to Drupal 8 Migration Diary #1: What have I gotten myself into?
 author: admin65534
-post_date: 2016-01-02 00:32:46
 post_excerpt: ""
 layout: post

 published: false
 ---

-This post is the first in a series that I will write to detail the process I go through to migrate nerdologues.com from Drupal 7 to Drupal 8.
-I'm doing this work for a few reasons.
-First and foremost, I'm doing it to stay sharp as a web developer.
-In my job at Pantheon I draw heavily on my experience building sites in WordPress and Drupal 5, 6, and 7.
-Drupal 8 has a lot of changes.
-The more real world experience I have with it, the more effective I'll be.
+This post is the first in a series that I will write to detail the migration of [nerdologues.com](https://www.nerdologues.com/) from Drupal 7 to Drupal 8.
+When I lived in Chicago I was an ensemble member with The Nerdologues performing sketch comedy.
+I've continued maintaining the site since moving to Milwaukee two years ago.

-I've given myself a few parameters for this work:

-* No visual changes.
-I want to be able to run a screenshot-based regression tool like Wraith and show that the D7 and D8 sites are visually identical.
-* I'm making this restriction for the following reasons:
-  * I have to draw the line somewhere.
-If I have some visual difference between the sites, it would likely become a slippery slope to complete redesign and I simply do not want to do that.
-  *  To show that it is possible.
-Since I saw it, I have been somewhat stuck on Todd's vision for how CMS will be updated in the future.
-I want to show that this model, where the backend changes completely and the front-end does not change at all is possible when moving from  D7 to D8.
-Sure, this site has a very simple visual design, but I'm also just one guy working in spare time.
-* I have some ugly Twig files.
-In Drupal 7 I was using the menu system and other abstractions to generate the header and footer.
-In Drupal 8 I just want the HTML to match D7 for now.
-So the header and footer files are just HTML.
-* A Pantheon to Pantheon migration.
-* Pull requests for everything.
+Since building the site withDrupal 7 in 2012 I have used it to test out different areas of Drupal or web development that interest me.
+[It uses Panels in the way that I like](https://www.palantir.net/blog/explaining-panels-why-i-use-panels) and some of the templates are converted to use Drupal 7 Twig.
+As soon as Cloudflare unrolled their free plan, I jumped on it to get the site using HTTPS.
+When I wanted to learn more about Symfony, I wrote a microservice (of sorts) on another server that takes the mp3s of podcast episodes and cuts them up based on timing data entered in Drupal to populate [a clip archive](https://www.nerdologues.com/podcasts/your-stories/clips).

+So it's a typical side project.
+Some parts of handled with great care.
+Some are sloppy and out of date.
+I have put off a Drupal 8 migration until recently because I'm not expecting any huge gains in functionality relative to the amount of work this will take.
+The members of the Nerdologues who add content might like the improved admin experience of Drupal 8.
+But it won't be all that different.
+To limit/clarify scope (and to give me an excuse to do screenshot-based testing) I want the public-facing side of the site to be identical, pixel-for-pixel, to the Drupal 7 site.
+There are plenty of ways the public-facing side of the site could be improved.
+And those changes will be easier in Drupal 8.

+But will it be worth the time?
+If I were back in the agency world advising a real client I would say "this Drupal 7 site is fine.
+Don't upgrade until you have a compelling reason."
+My personal compelling reason to do the migration anyway is that I want to stay sharp on site building; particularly in Drupal 8.
+Since switching jobs in September, I'm no longer building sites all the time.
+Still, my job at Pantheon is much easier when I can speak from direct experience.
+So to Drupal 8 we go!

+In no particular order, here are aspects of the project that may turn into their own blog posts:

+* The Drupal 7 site is live on Pantheon.
+The Drupal 8 version has its own Pantheon site.
+* The Drupal 8 code is in [a public GitHub repository](https://github.com/stevector/nerdologues-d8) for anyone who is curious.
+The Drupal 7 repo will remain private.
+* I'm using GitHub issues to track my work.
-  * Migrations runable on pull request.
+* All changes to the repo go through a pull request.
+* With each pull request, Circle CI does the following:
+  * Runs PHP code sniffing and phpunit tests.
+  * Installs the Drupal site in the Circle CI container and runs Behat tests against that site.
+  * Deploys to a Pantheon multidev environment named for the Circle build number (which is kind of overkill).
+  * Runs a migration in the Drupal 8 Pantheon multidev environment, reading from a Drupal 7 Pantheon multidev environment.
-* In a different browser I'm into GitHub as Faux Al Gore, so that I can give myself pedantic code reviews.
+* In a different browser I'm signing into GitHub as [Faux Al Gore](https://github.com/fauxalgore), so that I can give myself pedantic code reviews.
-* No canonical database yet.
-All config changes install thanks to config installer profile.
+* There is no canonical Drupal 8 database yet.
+All config changes install thanks to [Configuration Installer](https://www.drupal.org/project/config_installer) profile.
-* I'm using github issues to track my work
-* Tests run on Circle CI.
-* I'm using Behat to test the functionality of a built site inside Circle CI.
-Behat also runs tests against a Pantheon multidev site built for the pull request to check the results of a migration.
-* As much as possible, I'm taking chances to learn new Drupal 8 paradigms including services, plugins for field formatters, ....
+* As much as possible, I'm taking chances to learn new Drupal 8 paradigms including services, plugins for field formatters, and the Drupal 8 migration suite.
 * I'm doing local development with `drush rs`.
+* There are a lot of file fields on the Drupal 7 site that deal with different types of local and remote files.
+I haven't yet figure out how I will model them in Drupal 8.
-* I want to refactor my repository so that my pull requests aren't polluted by compiled composer dependencies.
-But I'll probably wait until Pantheon has more direct support for Drupal Project.
+* I want to refactor my repository structure and build process so that my pull requests aren't [polluted by compiled Composer dependencies](https://github.com/stevector/nerdologues-d8/pull/103/files).
+I'll probably wait until Pantheon has more direct support for [Drupal Project](https://github.com/drupal-composer/drupal-project).

-Each of those bullet points could be their own blog post.
+If any of these topics sound interesting to you, let me know!
+Comment on one of the issues in [my repo for managing future blog posts](https://github.com/stevector/stevector_posts/issues) and let me know what I should write about next.